-I'm An Atheist & I Think America's National Day of Prayer Is A Problem
+As An Atheist, I Think America's National Day of Prayer Is Problematic

 Today is the National Day of Prayer, an annual event held on the first Thursday in May that calls on Americans from all faiths to pray for the country and its leaders.
 The brief history of the holiday is that the National Day of Prayer was signed into law by President Truman in 1952; two decades later in 1972, the National Prayer Committee — which is now known as the National Day of Prayer Task Force — was established to officially coordinate events.